cr-marcstevens/hashtable_mystery/README.md

   (outcome identical to insert_ok: true)
 ```

 It is noticable that `insert_ok` is around 3x slower (!!!) than its counterparts `insert_bad` and `insert_alt`,
-especially since `insert_bad` is a more stupid implementation of insert_ok.
+especially since `insert_bad` is a more stupid implementation of insert_ok, see below.

+## Details case

+See the `data` subdirectory for g++ version, cpuinfo, and disassembly of the test functions.

+## Details case 2

+See data_case2.zip

+# The three hash table functions

 ```
     inline void insert_ok(uint64_t k)